krisrowe/gclb-demo/README.md

 gsutil iam ch allusers:objectViewer gs://artifacts.${PROJECT_ID}.appspot.com
 ```
 ### Create a pair of VMs that run the container image
-* the argument --no-address ensure the VM does not have a public IP address
+* the argument `--no-address` ensures the VM does not have a public IP address
-* the argument --shielded-secure-boot avoids error for violation of constraints/compute.requireShieldedVm
+* the argument `--shielded-secure-boot` avoids error for violation of constraints/compute.requireShieldedVm
 ```
 gcloud compute instances create-with-container instance-1 \
     --container-image gcr.io/${PROJECT_ID}/stubbed-service \